haxeui/haxeui-guides/001-Guides/004-Styling.md

 </hbox>
 ```

-But what if you add a fourth one, you would have to change all the size
+But what if you add a fourth one, you would have to change all the sizes

 ```xml
 <hbox width="400">